interact-rg/SmartCanvas/docs/hosting_on_csc/cpouta_step_by_step/03_howto_deploy_smartcanvas_to_cpouta_vm.md

 `nohup docker compose up &`

 ## Allow inbound traffic to port 5173 in firewall rules
-Add a new TCP rule to security group attached to the virtual machine instance running the containers. https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/#firewalls-and-security-groups
+Add a new TCP rule to security group attached to the virtual machine instance running the containers.<br>
+https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/#firewalls-and-security-groups